cloudflare/cloudflare-docs/products/magic-transit/src/content/magic-firewall/index.md

 # Magic Firewall

-Magic Firewall is a network-level firewall delivered through Cloudflare to secure your enterprise.
+Magic Firewall is a network-level firewall delivered through Cloudflare to protect your network.
 It is configurable by all Magic Transit customers by making calls to Cloudflare's API.
 Rules can be crafted in Wireshark syntax, a domain specific language common in the networking world and the same syntax we use across our other products.
 With this syntax, you can easily craft extremely powerful rules to precisely